mjj29/apama-batching-codec/README.md

     docker build -t apama_with_batching_plugin .

-By default the public docker images from Docker Store for 10.3 will be used (once 10.3 has been released).
+By default the public docker images from Docker Store for 10.3 will be used.
 To use another version run:

-    docker build -t apama_with_batching_plugin --build-arg APAMA_VERSION=10.1 .
+    docker build -t apama_with_batching_plugin --build-arg APAMA_VERSION=10.5 .

 To use custom images from your own repository then use: